imustafin/imustafin.github.io/index.md

     - https://github.com/imustafin
 description: Ilgiz Mustafin's personal website and blog
 date: 2020-11-06
-title: Hello!
-crumbtitle: Main Page
+title: "Ilgiz Mustafin: PhD Student in Software Engineering"
 redirect_from:
   - /en/
 crumbtitle: Main
 ---
-My name is Ilgiz and I am a Software Engineer.
+# Hi!
+My name is Ilgiz.

+I am a PhD student in Software Engineering at Constructor Institute, Schaffhausen, Switzerland.
-I worked on a number of projects ranging from Android applications to social network and business network analysis tools.

-Also, I do scientific research on the topic of Multilingual Entity Resolution.
+I do research in Software Verification.
+I work on AutoProof and other tools using formal methods for the Eiffel programming language.

-I speak English, Russian, Tatar and some Turkish, now learning Romanian.

 Find me on other websites: